d3f0x0/sysmonvalidate/README.md

 # SysmonValidate

-The script validates the sysmon.xml configuration file with the schema provided by the `sysmon.exe -m` command.
+The script validates the sysmon.xml configuration file with the schema provided by the `sysmon.exe -s` command.
 An audit is being conducted on:

 ## Used